Fruit Trees Only Logo

 • Soil Preparation: Prepare the planting site in advance by amending the soil with organic matter, ensuring good drainage, and removing any weeds or debris.

-PLANTING INSTRUCTIONS FOR FRUIT TREES
+IN GROUND OUTDOOR PLANTING INSTRUCTIONS FOR FRUIT TREES

 Choose the Right Location: Ensure the location receives at least 6-8 hours of sunlight daily.
 Consider the mature size of the tree and provide adequate space for roots and canopy.